Close Menu

 Underneath the layers, and as revealed in its alternative title, Thank You For Your Hard Work, this series is also a thank you to those who have worked hard to allow us a better life than what they had.
 The sacrifices made by our loved ones to ensure our survival are often unnoticed.
 It’s easy enough to take it for granted.
 Through Ae-soon’s experiences, her life is a testament to those who’ve raised her, nourished her, and supported her.
 This keeps her heart from turning bitter in spite of her circumstances.

 In just four episodes, When Life Gives You Tangerines covers a lot of ground.
 It is emotionally turbulent and perfectly encapsulates the rollercoaster effect that is life.
-None of these characters have it easy.
+None of these characters has it easy.
 Yet, there are pockets of joy to be found in their daily lives that keep them going.
 Whether it’s the motivation to see their children be successful, to love and honor their future marriage, or even just to have something filling to eat at night, they find a way to keep going.

-This underlining theme is a constant in writer Im Sang-choon’s work, and it never grows old.
+This underlying theme is a constant in writer Im Sang-choon’s work, and it never grows old.
 To inspire hope in dire circumstances is always a necessary message to take away.
 In When Life Gives You Tangerines, this hope drives the perseverance of IU’s Ae-soon and Park Bo-gum’s Gwan-sik against all odds.
 Bolstered by their strong performances and Sang-choon’s timeless storytelling, this kdrama is a much-needed watch for our times.
 Just bring tissues!

 When Life Gives You Tangerines